 Only a limited amount of parking is available on campus.
-Copies of the University's parking rules may be obtained on application to Room 240, Chancellery Building.
+Copies of the University's parking rules may be obtained on application to Room 240, the Chancellery.

-Lost Property?
+Lost property?

 All enquiries concerning lost property should be made to the Superintendent on extension 3580 or to the Lost Property Office at the Union.